johanbook/docs/docs/programming/patterns/solid.md

 # SOLID

-**SOLID** is a set of principles that helps ataining clean code.
+**SOLID** is a set of principles that help attaining clean code.
 The first principle is [single responsibility](./srp.md).
 The remaining principles are described in this document.

 ## Open / closed principle

-The **open / closed principle** (**OCP**)

-modules should be open for extension but closed for modification

-You do not need to change the source code of a module when extending it
+The **open / closed principle** (**OCP**) states that modules should be open for extension but closed for modification.
+One can see this as that one should not need to modify the source code of a module when extending it.
+One example of how to accomplish this is the strategy pattern.

-Strategy pattern

 ## Liskov substitution principle